Firebird1029/uhm-urop-kno/Installation.md

 1. Follow steps for x86-based Ubuntu, but:
 2. When installing ArduPilot, instead of `Tools/environment_install/install-prereqs-ubuntu.sh -y`, run `SKIP_AP_EXT_ENV ./Tools/environment_install/install-prereqs-ubuntu.sh -y`.
 This undocumented flag will skip pygame due to a Python version compatibility issue.

+### 3.3 For x86-Based Windows

+See the official ArduPilot Vagrant documentation for more details: <https://ardupilot.org/dev/docs/setting-up-sitl-using-vagrant.html>.

-### 3.3 For x86-Based Mac (Pre-2020)
+### 3.4 For x86-Based Mac (Pre-2020)

 1. Install XQuartz, Vagrant, and VirtualBox.
 2. Follow this tutorial: <https://gist.github.com/drnic/7684ce449ef5cfa965166ddd907dd36a>.
+3. See the official ArduPilot Vagrant documentation for more details: <https://ardupilot.org/dev/docs/setting-up-sitl-using-vagrant.html>.

-### 3.4 For ARM-Based Mac (Apple Silicon)
+### 3.5 For ARM-Based Mac (Apple Silicon)

-VirtualBox does not support Apple Silicon (and may never).
+VirtualBox does not support Apple Silicon (and may choose to not support it in the future).
 You may try Parallels with [vagrant-parallels](https://github.com/Parallels/vagrant-parallels), but Parallels is not open-source and requires a paid subscription.
-In conclusion, it is currently not possible/practical to run a Linux-based graphical SITL on Apple Silicon.
+In conclusion, it is currently complicated/impossible to run the Linux-based graphical SITL on Apple Silicon.

 ## 4. Other Notes

 - If `sim_vehicle.py` returns "command not found" then run `source ~/.profile`.
 - Note that QGroundControl cannot be installed on the Jetson Xavier NX because there is no ARM support for QGroundControl or its dependencies (specifically Qt).
+- As of August 2021, these installation steps have been confirmed to work on the Jetson Xavier NX, AWS, and Mac, but not on Windows.